tomfox1/tomfox1.github.io/aboutme.md

 I recently finished Lambda's Data Science program, and also worked 4 months as a Team Lead, where I helped other students with the ultimate goal of making their path to find an industry job a little bit easier.

-I have worked with other Data Scientists as well as Software Engineers and have worked in projects ranfing from visualization and predictive modeling to NLP and neural networks.
+I have worked with other Data Scientists and Software Engineers in projects ranging from data visualization and predictive modeling to NLP and neural networks.
 Currently looking for a job in the cryptocurrency industry!